trunghieungth2004/SIAM/website/content/proposal.md

   - Impact: Future Pi OS updates break the libedgetpu library, halting inference.
   - Mitigation: Docker Containerization.
 The inference application and its specific, legacy libraries are packaged in a Docker container.
 This isolates it from the host OS, allowing the host OS to be patched and upgraded independently.

-- **Risk 4: Ingestion Failure (Low)**
+- **Risk 4: API Key Compromise (Medium)**
-  - Impact: A malformed data packet or transient error causes data loss.
-  - Mitigation: The SQS Dead-Letter Queue (DLQ).
-Failed messages are captured for inspection and reprocessing.
+  - Impact: Unauthorized access to the API could lead to data exposure or quota exhaustion.
+  - Mitigation: Automated monthly key rotation via EventBridge Lambda.
+Rate limiting (10 req/s, 10k daily quota) prevents abuse.
+CloudWatch monitoring detects anomalous usage patterns.

 ## 8. Expected Outcomes

-1. A fully functional, end-to-end predictive maintenance platform prototype.
+1. A fully functional, end-to-end predictive maintenance platform with production-grade security and automation.
-2. A resilient edge device that reliably logs data and performs local inference, even when offline.
+2. A resilient edge device that reliably logs data and performs local inference, even when offline, with zero data loss.
-3. A working, real-time dashboard for visualizing sensor data and predictions.
+3. A working, real-time dashboard for visualizing sensor data and predictions, with interactive Swagger API documentation.
-4. A "hands-off" automated MLOps pipeline that continuously improves the system's intelligence without human intervention.
+4. A "hands-off" automated MLOps pipeline that retrains models bi-weekly and rotates API keys monthly without human intervention.
+5. A scalable, serverless architecture with AWS service discovery patterns, enabling easy deployment of additional devices.